RozForCode/Wordpress/notes/Day2-SecurityPagesPosts.md

 - Pages have multiple options in pages menu, for searching and also have quick edit options.
 - Can change url, title, order, status
 - For multiple pages at a time, select them and use GUI options ( pretty intuitive)

+<p align="center">Part 3 - Posts</p>
+Quite similar to pages but used to different purposes

+_Difference between pages and posts_

+- Pages are static whereas posts are for timely content

+- Creation is similar to pages

+** Some facts **

+- Different themes treat images differently, but there are plugins that can be used to fix this
+- To manage use Posts in the left side menu list and rest is similar to pages
+- Manage posts based on their meta-data
+- Categories - hierarchical, if not assigned to a post, wordpress will automatically assign it non categorized
+- Also manage tags similarly
+- Categories are broad topic groupings, while tags are specific keywords describing post details.